Radbuglet/autoken/README.md

-If the borrow cannot be handled gracefully, one may create a [`MutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.MutableBorrow.html) or [`ImmutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.ImmutableBorrow.html) guard and `downgrade` it to a `PotentialMutableBorrow` or `PotentialImmutableBorrow` guard so that the static analyzer will start reporting these potentially aliasing borrows again.
+If the borrow cannot be handled gracefully, one may create a [`MutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.MutableBorrow.html) or [`ImmutableBorrow`](https://docs.rs/autoken/latest/autoken/struct.ImmutableBorrow.html) guard and `downgrade` it to a `PotentialMutableBorrow` or `PotentialImmutableBorrow` guard so that the static analyzer will start reporting these potentially problematic borrows again.

 ```rust
 let my_cell = MyCell::new(1u32);